Supply side policies are government attempts to increase productivity and shift aggregate supply (AS) to the right.

 3. Build more affordable homes

-Building affordable homes in expensive areas can make it easier for workers to move and find jobs in expensive areas, reducing geographical immobility.
+Building affordable council homes in expensive areas can make it easier for workers to move and find jobs in expensive areas, reducing geographical immobility.
 Firms can suffer from labour shortages in areas that have become very expensive to live in.